HongKongCpp/AI-and-ML-for-Cpp--20191022/README.md

 # AI-and-ML-for-Cpp--20191022

-Code of the Tech Talk "Artificial Intelligence &amp; Machine Learning for C++"
+Source Code shown in the Tech Talk "Artificial Intelligence &amp; Machine Learning for C++"